gilman88/xmodem-lib/README.txt

 with other XModem devices/software.

-The XModem protocol provides a way to reliably transmit raw binary data over a helf-duplex serial connnection, however in most cases it requires at least enough memory to hold a full data packet in order to work properly.
+The XModem protocol provides a way to reliably transmit raw binary data over a half-duplex serial connnection, however in most cases it requires at least enough memory to hold a full data packet in order to work properly.

 I created this library in order to send/receive large amounts of data without